 Capstone Course Options

 Note: Students who take Introduction to Organizational Communication (CMN 6000) are only required to take two courses in this section.

 Complete three of the following:

-Students who take HRM 6015 select four elective courses; students waived out of HRM 6015 select five elective courses.
+Students with prior HR experience may be waived from HRM 6015.
+Students who take HRM 6015 select three elective courses; students waived out of HRM 6015 select four elective courses.